VirtCode/sharepoint-request-uploader/README.md

 If this link is opened in a browser, it shows a page through which it is easy to upload files to said folder by selecting them.

 > **Note**
 > The "Request file" feature is not present on every SharePoint or OneDrive instance.
-For example when using your private OneDrive account, this feature is not available.
+For example when using your personal OneDrive account, this feature is not available.

-This cli provides a method to upload files to such a request programatically or directly from the terminal.
-You can simply specify a file and a request url and the file is being uploaded swiftly.
+This cli enables you to upload files to such a request easily directly from the terminal.
+You can simply specify a file and a request url, and the cli obtains the required tokens, opens a session, and uploads the file.

 ## Usage
 The usage of this cli is straight forward.
 Refer to the help page: